 Texas Rising Star Certification Levels

-The Texas Rising Star program offers three levels of quality certification, which are 2-Star, 3-Star, and 4-Star.
+The Texas Rising Star program offers three levels of quality certification, which are which are Two-Star, Three-Star, and Four-Star

 Texas Rising Star certification criteria are based on the following types of measures:

-- Structural “met” or “not met” measures are required for certification at any level (2- 3-, or 4-Star)
+- Structural “met” or “not met” measures are required for certification at any level (Two- Three-, or Four-Star)

 - Qualitative, points-based measures scored on a scale of 0–3 points determine the star level